JP title: 殻ノ少女

 That… changed a little since I’ve finished.
 Don’t get me wrong, it is by no means a bad story at all.
 Hell no. However, certain things are somewhat predictable, and in all honesty the game doesn’t throw any huge twists at you that would completely blow your mind (if you want that, I’d recommend 999: Nine Hours, Nine Persons, Nine Doors).
 I mean, there are surprises, but nothing that would make your jaw drop.
 While the ending was emotional, it is also somewhat lackluster – the identity of the murderer is not a huge, earth-shattering revelation and does not really take the reader by surprise (in my opinion), and the backstory for the murders isn’t super amazing, either.
 It’s just… okay.

 The other big negative is the porn scenes.
 Most of them completely break the mood and take you right out of the game.
 Some of them make little sense and serve no purpose other than pleasing those who want to fap instead of enjoying a good mystery plot.
 Not to mention the protagonist is supposed to be a guy who’s still tormented by the death of his fiance 6 years later, yet he goes around banging high school girls in his off time.
 I cannot emphasize enough how much I felt the porn was unneeded in this.
-I pretty much just pretended they didn’t happen.
+I pretty much just pretended it didn’t happen.

 A few words about the gore / violence